Community Development (BA)

 At present, the placement is composed of supervised community work, for 100 hours over a 20 week period.
 It may be possible for applicants, who are already active in community work, to continue this work in order to meet the placement requirements.

 Participants must have satisfactorily completed the Institute’s mandatory Garda Vetting before commencing placement.

 Suitably qualified graduates may be considered to proceed to Year 4 of

-Where applicants for the honours degree do not have a qualification at Diploma or Bachelor degree level in Community Development at the specified minimum level, they may be admitted on the basis of a learning portfolio that verifiably demonstrates learning performance equal to that specified by the learning outcomes of the BA Degree programme at CIT.
+Where applicants for the honours degree do not have a qualification at Diploma or Bachelor degree level in Community Development at the specified minimum level, they may be admitted on the basis of a learning portfolio that verifiably demonstrates learning performance equal to that specified by the learning outcomes of the BA Degree programme at MTU Cork.